zhanghai/MaterialColdStart/README.md

 Utilize the window background during cold start time (the time between user launches your app and `Activity.onCreate()` is called) to make your app look faster.

+This project comes with some templates for Material Designed apps, but you can also roll your own if you wish.

 ## Preview

 // TODO